kfitz/presentations-old/reclaim.md

 FROM HERE:
 - what's so antisocial about social media (mostly a radical misunderstanding of sociality itself)
+	- Siva Vaidhyanathan: "the hubris of good intentions, a missionary spirit, and an ideology that sees computer code as the universal solvent for all human problems"
 - a model of sociality that is about the individuated self and its accumulated connections, rather than about multi-directional relationship building through ongoing conversation
 - turns conversation into a performance of conversation, and self-representation into a performance of self
-- and via the algorithm, does so inside a black box that we cannot control
+- and via the algorithm, does so inside a black box that we not only cannot control, but that produces the greatest rewards for the worst behavior
 - here Martin Eve on the failures of "distributed digital governance systems of the blockchain" etc
 - It's not just a matter of centralization/decentralization; it's about ensuring that the social is not subjugated to the technical